7 Steps to Writing Your Grad School Personal Statement

 Cartoon of ginger woman in CollegeXpress shirt with lightbulb over head and laptop

 Oh!
-You can start with a paragraph about how accidentally going to the wrong class your first year of undergrad made you realize you were destined for a career in law.
-Then you can branch off into why you want to go to school in Washington, DC, sprinkle in some references to the program specs so they know you did your research.
+You can start with a paragraph about how accidentally going to the wrong class during your first year of undergrad made you realize you were destined for a career in law.
+Then you can branch off into why you want to go to school in Washington, DC, and sprinkle in some references to the program specs so they know you did your research.
 Ooh!
 Ooh!
 You’ve always been interested in the UK legal system, so their internship in London is a huge pull for you!
 The ideas keep flowing.
 Your pen flies across the page.
 Soon you have three paragraphs sprinkled with just enough specific references and a grand explanation of why you’re a perfect candidate.

 3. Scrap it